12. Help & Credits

 u.search("P53")

-This request performed on UniProt web sites is actually pretty fast but there are 386 pages of results.
-In BioServices, the search commands reads the 386 pages of results and then stores the result in a variable.
+This request performed on UniProt web sites is actually pretty fast but there may be hundreds of pages of results.
+In BioServices, the search command reads all pages and stores the result in a variable.
 So it may take a while.

 Currently there is no such function.
 You can only retrieve pathways given a single protein Id.
 However, you can easily write such a function.
 Here is the code for 2 proteins: